Frances Dee

 Frances Marion Dee (November 26, 1909 – March 6, 2004) was an American actress.
 Her first film was the musical Playboy of Paris (1930).
-She starred in the film An American Tragedy (1931).
-She is also known for starring in the 1943 Val Lewton psychological horror film I Walked With a Zombie.
+She starred in films An American Tragedy (1931), Little Women (1933) and Becky Sharp (1935).
+She is perhaps also known for starring in the 1943 Val Lewton psychological horror film I Walked With a Zombie.

 Early life

 The younger daughter of Francis "Frank" Marion Dee and his wife, the former Henriette Putnam, Frances Marion Dee was born in Los Angeles, California, where her father worked as a civil service examiner.

 When Dee was seven years old, her family moved to Chicago, Illinois.
 She attended Shakespeare Grammar School and Hyde Park High School, where she went by the nickname of Frankie Dee.

 After graduating from Hyde Park High in 1927, of which she was vice president of her senior class, as well as voted Belle of the Year, she spent two years at the University of Chicago, where she participated in dramatic activities, then returned to California.